We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The author is a cognitive-behavioral therapist and coach.

-On Amazon, this book has an average rating of 4.7 out of 5 stars and is available to buy for around $11 on Kindle and $13 in paperback.
+On Amazon, this book has an average rating of 4.6 out of 5 stars and is available to buy for free on Kindle and $13 in paperback.

 This book is for teenagers who experience anxiety.
 It uses mostly CBT techniques and features interactive exercises that target negative thoughts, behaviors, and emotions.